skanda-shastry/movie-api/k8s_deployment/README.md

 Kubernetes Deployment Guide:

-This guide provides the Kubernetes manifest files for deployment, service, ingress, and HorizontalPodAutoscaler (HPA) resources.
+This guide provides the Kubernetes manifest files for deployment, service, ingress and HorizontalPodAutoscaler (HPA) resources.